rdkcentral/rdk-halif-avsync/docs/pages/av-sync.md

 ## Non-functional requirements

 ### Logging and debugging requirements
-This interface is required to support TRACE, DEBUG, INFO, WARN and ERROR messages.
-DEBUG should be disabled by default and enabled when required.
-ERROR and WARN level logs should be enabled.
+This interface is required to support DEBUG, INFO and ERROR messages.
+ERROR logs should be enabled by default.
+DEBUG and INFO is required to be disabled by default and enabled when needed.

 ### Memory and performance requirements
 This interface is required to not cause excessive memory and CPU utilization.

 ### Quality Control
 - This interface is required to perform static analysis, our preferred tool is Coverity.
-- Open-source copyright validation is required to be performed, e.g.: Black duck, FossID.
 - Have a zero-warning policy with regards to compiling.
-All warnings are required to be treated as errors.
+All warnings are required to be treated as error.
+- Copyright validation is required to be performed, e.g.: Black duck, FossID.
 - Use of memory analysis tools like Valgrind are encouraged, to identify leaks/corruptions.
-- Tests will endeavour to create worst case scenarios to assist investigations.
+- `HAL` Tests will endeavour to create worst case scenarios to assist investigations.
+- Improvements by any party to the testing suite are required to be fed back.

 ### Licensing
 The `HAL` implementation is expected to released under the Apache License 2.0.

 ### Build Requirements
-The build requirements for AV sync module for SoC vendors involves ensuring:
-1. compatibility with the build process/configurations used by the RDK and native Premium apps
-2. inclusion of all necessary dependencies on other software components and libraries
-3. support for testing mechanisms during the build process to ensure that the AV sync module is functioning properly.
+The source code must build into a shared library and must be named as libXavsync.so where X denotes the `SoC` `AV Sync` module.
+The build mechanism must be independent of Yocto.

 ### Variability Management
-Any changes in the `Public APIs` should be reviewed and approved by the component architects.
-The AV sync module may require version management to enable maintenance and updates.
+Any change to the interface must be reviewed and approved by component architects and owners.

 ### Platform or Product Customization
-The platform or product customization requirements for AV sync module for SoC vendors includes ensuring support for native premium apps integration, customization options, platform-specific/product-specific features, along with the provision of sufficient documentation to enable adequate customization and implementation of the AV sync module.
+The requirements for `AV Sync` module for `SoC` vendors includes ensuring support for native premium apps integration, customization options, platform-specific/product-specific features, along with the provision of sufficient documentation to enable adequate customization and implementation of the `AV Sync` module.

 ## Interface API Documentation
 `API` documentation will be provided by Doxygen which will be generated from the header files.

 ### Theory of operation and key concepts
+The `Caller` is expected to have complete control over the life cycle of the `HAL`.

-The Westeros module and the AVSync module work together to provide audio and video synchronization for video playback on Linux systems.
+- The Westeros module and the `AV Sync` module work together to provide audio and video synchronization for video playback on Linux systems.
 The Westeros module is responsible for video playback and rendering using the Wayland protocol.
-It uses the Westeros-GL module to perform graphics rendering and the AVSync module to synchronize the audio and video components of a multimedia stream.
-The AVSync module provides audio and video synchronization by performing timing calculations and adjusting the playback rate of the audio stream to match the video stream.
+It uses the `Westeros-GL` module to perform graphics rendering and the AVSync module to synchronize the audio and video components of a multimedia stream.

-The Westeros-gl module initializes with the WstGLInit() call which further goes on to start the video server connection through internal calls.
-These internal calls will lead to the Westeros AV sync calls under different playback conditions.
-The Westeros AV sync calls are responsible for calling the SoC specific AV Sync Module and their respective API's which needs to provide low-level synchronization operations by making ioctl calls for handling synchronization-related operations by making use of a device file to communicate with the hardware and perform them.
+- After the `Westeros-GL` module is initialized, a video server connection is setup through the internal calls.
+These internal calls will further lead to the start of `AV Sync` module.
+The Westeros `AV sync` calls will be calling the `HAL` `API`'s, which would be responsible to call the respective `SoC` specific `AV Sync` API's, that would further handle the low-level synchronization related operations using ioctl calls.
-These Westeros AV Sync calls are:

-1. wstAVSyncInit: This API is only called if the WESTEROS_GL_AVSYNC macro is defined.
-The purpose of the wstAVSyncInit function is to initialize the audio and video synchronization.
-The function should be called when the syncType is not SYNC_IMMEDIATE and the VideoFrameManager syncInit flag is not set.
-These conditions ensure that the synchronization is only initialized when necessary, and not on every frame.
-If both conditions are true, then the wstAVSyncInit function is called with two arguments: vfm and vfm->conn->sessionId.
-The vfm argument is a pointer to the VideoFrameManager object, and the vfm->conn->sessionId argument is an identifier for the current session.
-The calling funtion for wstAVSyncInit checks if the conn->videoPlane->vfm object exists.
-The vfm object is a VideoFrameManager object that is responsible for managing the video frames.
-If vfm exists, then the code checks if the syncInit flag is false and if the syncType is not SYNC_IMMEDIATE.

-2. wstAVSyncTerm: This API is only called if the WESTEROS_GL_AVSYNC macro is defined.
-The function should be called when the synchronization process is no longer needed or when the application is shutting down.

-3. wstAVSyncSetSyncType: This API is only called if the WESTEROS_GL_AVSYNC macro is defined and the vfm->sync member is not NULL.
-The function should be called when the synchronization mode needs to be changed.

-4. wstAVSyncPush: This API is called based on the preprocessor directive #ifdef WESTEROS_GL_AVSYNC and the audio-video synchronization resources are available, the function checks if syncInit member is false and the syncType member is not SYNC_IMMEDIATE.
-If both conditions are true, the function initializes audio-video synchronization resources using the wstAVSyncInit function.
-After initialization, the function calls the wstAVSyncPush function with the vfm object and the f parameter, which is a pointer to the VideoFrame structure containing the video frame data.

-5. wstAVSyncPop: This API is called based on the preprocessor directive #ifdef WESTEROS_GL_AVSYNC and if vfm is not expired, then it checks if video playback is not paused.
-If playback is paused, there is no need to call wstAVSyncPop as there will be no new frames to display.

-6. wstAVSyncPause: This API is only called if the WESTEROS_GL_AVSYNC macro is defined and checks if viideo playback is currently paused (vfm->paused is true), and the pause argument is false (i.e. playback is being resumed), and the vfm->resetBaseTime variable is also true, then the function resets the vfm->flipTimeBase variable to 0 and sets resetBaseTime to false.
-The flipTimeBase variable is used to keep track of the time that the last video frame was displayed, and the resetBaseTime variable is used to indicate whether or not this variable needs to be reset.
-This ensures that when playback is resumed, the next video frame will be displayed at the correct time.

-7. wstAVSyncEos: This API is only called if the WESTEROS_GL_AVSYNC macro is defined and if vmf->sync is true.
+- The `HAL` `AV Sync` `API`'s are:

+`avsync_soc_init`(), `avsync_soc_term`(), `avsync_soc_set_mode`(), `avsync_soc_free_frame_callback`(), `avsync_soc_push_frame`(), `avsync_soc_pop_frame`(), `avsync_soc_set_rate`(), `avsync_soc_pause`(), `avsync_soc_set_interval`(), `avsync_soc_eos`().

+- Initialize the `HAL` using function `avsync_soc_init`() before making any other `API`s calls.
+If this call fails, the `HAL` must return the respective error.
+This call initializes the `AV Sync` session and should provide required session related data such as refresh rate, seesion id, sync type, and other optional data like start threshold, vsync interval etc.

+- The `avsync_soc_free_frame_callback`() function sets the callback function for freeing any allocated video frames.

+- The push and pop operations on the video frames to `AV Sync` module will be done using `avsync_soc_push_frame`() and `avsync_soc_pop_frame` respectively.

+- The sync mode, playback rate and vsync interval can be set using `avsync_soc_set_mode`(), `avsync_soc_set_rate`() and `avsync_soc_set_interval`() respectively.

+- The `avsync_soc_pause`() and `avsync_soc_eos`() should handle the playback conditions 'pause' and 'end-of-stream' respectively.

+- The `AV Sync` session will be terminated using `avsync_soc_term`() `API`.

 ### Diagrams